scamden/bedrock/README.md

 ```

 This works really well in A1.x, but in A2.0, controllers, factories, services,
-constants...  they aren't things anymore.
+constants aren't things anymore.
 Everything is a class, and you
 create providers that create instances of classes.

 There's an amazing(ly long) write-up about the A2.0 injector at